dhob1966/aqi/README.md

 # main_analysis.ipynb:
  Divided for daily case and monthly case.
  It is the first document advised to check.
 It is the main analysis carried on to create the models.
-It make use of the general functions found in functions.py.
+It makes use of the general functions found in functions.py.
 It contains some general information about the process and the general code to create the models.